 Mr. Zhou Zhifang is currently an Independent Non-executive Director of the Company.
 He is a senior economist, with an undergraduate degree.
-Mr. Zhou held the posts of deputy chief at People's Bank of China, Jiangshan Sub-branch; deputy chief at Industrial and Commercial Bank of China, Jiangshan Sub-branch; Director at the business department and the savings department, Vice President, member of the Party Committee, leader of the discipline inspection team, deputy secretary of the Party Committee, Vice President (in charge), secretary of the Party Committee and President of Industrial and Commercial Bank of China, Quzhou Branch; Vice President and member of the Party Committee of Industrial and Commercial Bank of China, Jiangxi Branch; Vice President, member of the Party Committee, and General Manager and secretary of the Party Committee of the business department of Guangdong Branch of Industrial and Commercial Bank of China; President and secretary of the Party Committee of Ningbo Branch of Industrial and Commercial Bank of China; Director of Shanghai Branch of the Internal Audit Bureau of Industrial and Commercial Bank of China; and senior expert (at President level) of Zhejiang Branch of Industrial and Commercial Bank of China of during which he acted as leader of the third inspection team in the head office of Industrial and Commercial Bank of China.
+Mr. Zhou held the posts of deputy chief at People's Bank of China, Jiangshan Sub-branch; deputy chief at Industrial and Commercial Bank of China, Jiangshan Sub-branch; Director at the business department and the savings department, Vice President, member of the Party Committee, leader of the discipline inspection team, deputy secretary of the Party Committee, Vice President (in charge), secretary of the Party Committee and President of Industrial and Commercial Bank of China, Jiangxi Branch; Vice President and member of the Party Committee, and General Bank of China, Jiangxi Branch; Vice President, member of the Party Committee, and General Manager and secretary of the Party Committee of the business department of Guangdong Branch of Industrial and Commercial Bank of China; President and secretary of the Party Committee of Ningbo Branch of Industrial and Commercial Bank of China; President and secretary of the Party Committee of Ningbo Branch of Industrial and Commercial Bank of China; Director of Shanghai Branch of the Internal Audit Bureau of Industrial and Commercial Bank of China; and senior expert (at President level) of Zhejiang Branch of Industrial and Commercial Bank of China of during which he acted as leader of the third inspection team in the head office of Industrial and Commercial Bank of China.